Fishing in Florida

 Tired of lying in the sun all day?
 Hire a fishing charter and lie about the fish you caught!
 Sailfish, Dolphin, Hammerhead, Tuna, Marlin, Barracuda – these saltwater species’ names sound like music in any angler’s ears.
 Saltwater fishing opportunities are not only exciting in themselves but add a great variety and thrill to family beach vacations or the Disneyland visit.
 However, Florida is home to a number of species, both local and introduced, that many fishing enthusiasts even heard of!
 Especially the mangroves, where you will find such species as Florida Gar, Schoolmaster, Gray Snapper, Spotted Seatrout, and many others.
 Black bass and Largemouth Bass fishing in Florida is legendary, and attracts thousands of anglers each year, and with numerous lakes, rivers, and reservoirs, Florida has abundant populations of other freshwater fish, too.

 Freshwater, saltwater, inshore, offshore –what kind of fishing Florida doesn’t have?
 Well, ice-fishing, obviously!
-But all other kinds of fishing can be practiced in the Flower State with great success, from classic, time-proving spinning for bass or trolling with live bait for the ocean monsters such as marlin and tuna, to the exotic saltwater flyfishing, beach and kite fishing.
+But all other kinds of fishing can be practiced in the Sunshine State with great success, from classic, time-proving spinning for bass or trolling with live bait for the ocean monsters such as marlin and tuna, to the exotic saltwater flyfishing, beach and kite fishing.